TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 ### Objective

-In modern large-scale corporate environments, an efficient IT service desk is crucial to safeguarding business continuity and employee productivity.
-As support organizations scale cross-border, tracking operational efficiency often becomes highly complex due to disconnected reporting mechanisms across separate tracking systems.

 The IT Manager (supported by the Service Desk Lead and Executive Board) needs a dashboard to answer 3 main questions:

 ✔️ **Operational Baseline:** What are our current total ticket volumes, baseline resolution speeds, and overall monthly influx trends?